vlkm/OnlineOcrService/README.md

-## Web OCR Application with Spring Boot (Online Image File Upload and Convert to Text Example
+## Online OCR Service project JAVA with Spring, (Online Image File Upload and Convert to Text Example)

-This article shows you how to upload an image in Spring Boot web application, convert to text.
+This article shows you how to create Spring Boot Online Service for uploading an Image, for converting to text.

 ## Steps to Setup